HermesPasser/Tilecon/README.md

 ## Running

-You will need to have ``.NET Framework`` version 4.6.1 or higher installed.
+You will need to have ``dotnet`` version 8 or higher installed.
 Open tilecon.sln with Visual Studio and you ready to go (or build it with MSBuild).

+NOTE: This project has dependencies on Winforms and System.Drawing.Common so currently it will not work on any operating system but Window 7 or highter.

 ## Images